 - We love to chop our pecans with a mini food processor like this one.

 - Toast the pecans at 350 degrees for about 5-7 minutes.
-It really brings out the flavor!
+It really brings out the flavor! (for another treat using toasted pecans you'll want to make Chocolate Covered Pecans - easy and so good!)

 - Use a variety of apple that's firm, like a Granny Smith, Fuji or Honeycrisp.
 Whole Foods has an informative guide on how to choose and enjoy apples.